bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

     # Remove optional excess components from the software
     ./trim-build.sh

-    # Create an archive of the software
+    # Optional : Create an archive of the software
     mv cross seagate-central-samba-v4.14.6
     tar -caf seagate-central-samba-v4.14.6.tar.gz seagate-central-samba-v4.14.6